 A literature review was used to outline the chemical composition of alternative tobacco products (ATPs), namely e-cigarettes and midwakh in the Arabian Gulf region, and review their impacts on health.

-We are delighted to announce that the Journal of the Egyptian Public Health Association achieved two significant milestones in 2024: an impact factor of 3.3 for 2023 and a Q1 ranking in the JCR category of ‘Public, Environmental & Occupational Health.’
+We are delighted to announce that the Journal of the Egyptian Public Health Association has attained an impressive Impact Factor of 3.7.

-These remarkable accomplishments wouldn't have been possible without the dedicated efforts of our esteemed authors, diligent reviewers, and our devoted editorial team.
+This remarkable milestone wouldn't have been possible without the dedicated efforts of our esteemed authors, diligent reviewers, and the exceptional efforts of our devoted editorial team.

 We extend our sincere gratitude for their invaluable contributions to advancing public health research.